 - Search by Course Number of BTFEAO

-For questions about FEAS, please contact firstname.lastname@example.org.
+For questions about FEAS+, please contact firstname.lastname@example.org.

 Florida State University is proud to be a Consortium Member Organization of ORCID.
 ORCID is an international not-for-profit organization created by the research community.
 They provide a persistent digital identifier (an ORCID iD) that distinguishes you from other researchers and a record that supports automatic links among all your professional activities.
-ORCID provides a registry of works (publications, conference presentations, etc.) that have been linked to your Orcid iD either by you or by a trusted organization.
+ORCID provides a registry of works (publications, conference presentations, etc.) that have been linked to your ORCID iD either by you or by a trusted organization.
 Each of these work records has a visibility setting: everyone, trusted parties, or only me.
-Thus, the researcher can regulate access to his/her ORCID records.
+Thus, the researcher can regulate access to their ORCID records.